 - Acceptable Breaks from Reality: A perennial criticism of SCA chivalric combat is that attacks below the knee are generally considered foul, and this leads a lot of fighters to favor a less historically accurate style of high guard.
 However, aiming for that area leads to a lot of leg and knee injuries: most groups would rather have less "historical" fighters come back next weekend than lots of very period fighters laid up in the hospital.

 - As an amusing double-meaning, participating in the SCA is itself an Acceptable Break from Reality: Sometimes you just need a break from the reality of the modern world!

-- Action Girl: Unlike the historical reality, knighthood is gladly open to all genders and some women have won Crown Tourneys in their own right.
+- Action Girl: Unlike the historical reality, women compete in all combat arts and there are no gender divisions.
+Knighthood is gladly open to all genders in most kingdoms, and some women have won Crown Tourneys in their own right.

 - Anachronism Stew: Vikings, Romans, Elizabethans, and Saracens manage to coexist.

 - Animal Motifs: Various kingdoms use the animals on their Coat of Arms (from either the supporters or the blazon itself) as bywords for their people (ie Ealdormere uses wolves; Calontir, griffins; The Midrealm, dragons etc).